OofChair/OofCogs/README.md

 # OofCogs for Red Discord Bot V3

+# THIS BRANCH HAS COGS THAT ARE UNCOMPLETE.
+USE AT YOUR OWN RISK.

 Cog Function

 | Name | Status | Description (Click to see full status)